Overview - on-premises Active Directory Domain Services authentication over SMB for Azure file shares

 Before you enable AD DS authentication for Azure file shares, make sure you've completed the following prerequisites:

-Select or create your AD DS environment and sync it to Azure AD using either the on-premises Azure AD Connect sync application or Azure AD Connect cloud sync, a lightweight agent that can be installed from the Azure Active Directory Admin Center.
+Select or create your AD DS environment and sync it to Microsoft Entra ID using either the on-premises Microsoft Entra Connect Sync application or Microsoft Entra Connect cloud sync, a lightweight agent that can be installed from the Microsoft Entra Admin Center.

 You can enable the feature on a new or existing on-premises AD DS environment.
-Identities used for access must be synced to Azure AD or use a default share-level permission.
-The Azure AD tenant and the file share that you're accessing must be associated with the same subscription.
+Identities used for access must be synced to Microsoft Entra ID or use a default share-level permission.
+The Microsoft Entra tenant and the file share that you're accessing must be associated with the same subscription.

 Domain-join an on-premises machine or an Azure VM to on-premises AD DS.
 For information about how to domain-join, refer to Join a Computer to a Domain.

-If a machine isn't domain joined, you can still use AD DS for authentication if the machine has line of sight to the on-premises AD domain controller and the user provides explicit credentials.
-For more information, see Mount the file share from a non-domain-joined VM.
+If a machine isn't domain joined, you can still use AD DS for authentication if the machine has unimpeded network connectivity to the on-premises AD domain controller and the user provides explicit credentials.
+For more information, see Mount the file share from a non-domain-joined VM or a VM joined to a different AD domain.

 Select or create an Azure storage account.
 For optimal performance, we recommend that you deploy the storage account in the same region as the client from which you plan to access the share.
 Then, mount the Azure file share with your storage account key.
 Mounting with the storage account key verifies connectivity.